alexarje/sensing/book/week12.md

 - **Paradata**: Data about the process of data collection or analysis.
 - **User Data**: Information about user interactions and preferences.

-### MUS2640 Practicalities

-For the MUS2640 course, practical considerations include:

-- **Exam Language**: Understanding the terminology and language used in exams.
-- **Exam Questions**: Preparing for the types of questions that may appear.

 ### Artificial Intelligence (AI)